careitan/CS344/Program3/readme.txt

 This program was compiled using C99 standards:
 	gcc -o smallsh smallsh.c -lpthread -std=c99 -g

-OR launch the make file:
+OR launch the Makefile:
-	make -f make
+	make